duskvirkus/alias-free-gan/README.md

 - Convert upfindn2d and fused_act to ArrayFire to allow for non gpu usage.
 - Add support for --auto_scale_batch_size
 - get callback tensorboard working
-- @auto_move_data might not be the best so maybe change it if possible

 ## Notebooks